quickgrid/paper-implementations/tools/feature-extraction/README.md

 # Feature Extraction

 Any of the methods can be used to generate npy files used for training.
+[This paper](https://arxiv.org/abs/2211.01324) combines t5, clip text encoder and clip image encoder for optional image.

 ## Text Features